goraz/onion/README.markdown

 extension in that folder and return the first one.

-### ENV layer
+###ENV layer

-The other layer is env layer. this layer accept a white list of env variables and use them as key for the env variables.
+The other layer is env layer. this layer accept a whitelist of env variables and use them as value .
 ```go
 l := onion.NewEnvLayer("PORT", "STATIC_ROOT", "NEXT")
 ```
 this layer currently dose not support nested variables.

-### YOUR layer
+###YOUR layer

 Just implement the onion.Layer interface!

-## Getting from config
+##Getting from config

 After adding layers to config, its easy to get the config values.

 ```go
 o := onion.New()
 o.AddLayer(l1)